When Jesus Returns: Two Reasons the Rapture Matters

 - Read the Bible to grow in your understanding of who God is and how to live.
 (If you don’t have a Bible, please contact me.
 I have some to give away, so I’d love to pass one on to you).

 - Spend time in prayer each day, lifting up your requests and others’ needs to our Heavenly Father.

 - Attend a Bible-believing church where you can grow in your faith.

-On the other hand, if you’re already a child of God, I pray this message inspires you.
-When Jesus returns, let’s be producing spiritual fruit, waiting with expectancy, and looking up excitedly.
+On the other hand, if you’re already a born-again Christian, I pray this message inspires you.
+When Jesus returns at the rapture, let’s be producing spiritual fruit, waiting with expectancy, and looking up excitedly.